What To Expect On Your Court Date

 Where is my courtroom?

-On the first floor you will find Division 22, the Probate courtroom, and the four family courtrooms (FC1, FC2, FC3, and FC4).
-The third floor, which is only accessible by elevator, is where you will find divisions: 1, 2, 3, 4, 5, 21, 24, 26, and the treatment courtroom.
+On the first floor you will find the Probate courtroom and the four family courtrooms (FC1, FC2, FC3, and FC4).
+On the second floor you will find divisions 3 and 26.
+The third floor, which is only accessible by elevator, is where you will find divisions: 1, 2, 4, 5, 21, 22, 24, 25, and the treatment courtroom.

-Note that the Division 25 and 23 courtrooms are both held offsite.
-Division 25 cases are held in The Historic Greene County Courthouse (room 212), 940 N. Boonville Ave.
-Division 23 cases are held in the Juvenile Justice Center at 1111 N. Robberson Ave.
+Note that the Division 23 courtroom is held offsite in the Juvenile Justice Center at 1111 N. Robberson Ave.